#

 After a successful training, you can go to a detailed view of the model to check its statistics or make additional conversions.

-- Name of the trained model,
+- Name of the trained model

-- Framework used,
+- Framework used

-- Model loss
+- Loss - model loss

 - Training time